JeremyNixon/JeremyNixon.github.io/_posts/2018-06-18-idea-lists.md

 > _Revel in the moment of creation._

 Idea Listing:
+-Choose a topic to generate 10 ideas over.
 -10m Time Constraint.
 -Fill to 10 ideas.
 Let quality fall if time becomes a limiting factor.
 -Both expected value and volatility optimization